 Sara is a senior Tutor at ULaw, and teaches on the LLB, GDL and LPC courses.
 Before teaching, Sara was an Employment Lawyer and worked in the Employment teams of several Bristol law firms.
 Her main teaching subjects are Business Law, Employment Law and Public Law.

-Jo Theobald studied Jurisprudence at Oxford University and then qualified as a Solicitor in 1990.
-She is a tutor with extensive experience of teaching and personal tutoring full-time and part-time students, across the LLB, GDL and LPC, previously in London and Guildford and now at the Bristol campus.
-Jo mainly teaches Criminal Law and Family Law.
-She also has experience of teaching first and final year undergraduates as an Associate Tutor at the University of Surrey.
+Jo has a BA(Hons) in Jurisprudence from Oxford University.
+She qualified as a Solicitor in 1990 in general private practice.
+Her experience was mostly in Family Law and Property.
+Jo has taught full-time and part-time students various subjects across the LLB, GDL and LPC, but she currently teaches mainly Family Law and Criminal Law.
+She has previously worked at the University of Law's campuses in London and Guildford and is now based at the Bristol campus.
+Jo also has experience of teaching first and final year undergraduates as an Associate Tutor at the University of Surrey.

 Russell has a first class degree in Law from the University of Cambridge and completed his LLM at the University of British Columbia as a Commonwealth Scholar.
+Russell is a 10-year qualified solicitor and, prior to joining the University, was a commercial litigation partner at a top-25 UK law firm.
 Russell now teaches Civil Dispute Resolution on the Legal Practice Course, and Equity and Contract on both the Graduate Diploma in Law and LLB.
 Russell also runs an annual mooting competition for students who want to see what it is like to be a real-life advocate arguing points of law in the courts.

 Aled has a BA (Joint Hons) degree in History /Welsh from the University of Wales and later trained as a solicitor at Cardiff University.
 After several years in practice, he moved into legal education as a law lecturer at Aberystwyth University.
 Aled joined the University of Law as a tutor in 2017.
 He teaches Business Law, Criminal Dispute Resolution, Intellectual Property law and Advance Criminal Law on the Legal Practice Course; Criminal Law and Criminal Evidence Law on the LLB.